 New Mexico’s temperate climate makes life more fun and allows businesses to operate with ease.
 A very low incidence of natural disasters and extreme weather reduces risk and delays caused by weather events.
 Experience four seasons and enjoy a number of outdoor activities in the sunny climate and varied landscapes.
-Snow and water skiing, ice fishing, fly fishing, hiking, mountain biking, and camping under the moonlight in the national forest are all part of daily life in New Mexico.
+Snow and water skiing, ice fishing, fly fishing, hiking, mountain biking, and camping under the moonlight in the national forests are all part of daily life in New Mexico.

 Our tax policy will make your business even more profitable.
 New Mexico exempts raw materials used in manufacturing from gross receipts tax, including electricity and natural gas.
 Property tax is among the lowest in the nation.
 Corporate and individual income tax rates compare favorably, and the state offers many tax incentives to help your business thrive.